Print This Post

 The Commissioners have also made significant recommendations in relation to Jersey divorce reform regarding the issue of resolving financial disputes arising out of proceedings for divorce or dissolution of a civil partnership.
 These include:-

 - That the procedure in relation to financial claims be simplified in order to limit the types of questions that can be raised in questionnaires.
-The Commissioners propose that this could be achieved by adopting a procedure which is already in place in England and Wales whereby the judge determines which questions may be put to the other side.
-This would then limit the questions and replies making the disclosure process more efficient and focussed.
+The Commissioners propose that this could be achieved by adopting a procedure which is already in place in England and Wales, whereby the Judge determines which questions may be put to the other side.
+This would then limit the questions and replies, making the disclosure process more efficient and focused.